hzhreal/HTOS/README.md

 - Make sure to use the latest cecie.nim release

 ### No jailbroken PS4?
-- Join my discord where I host the bot, free to use and often hosted https://discord.gg/fHfmjaCXtb
+- Join my discord where the bot is hosted, free to use and often hosted https://discord.gg/fHfmjaCXtb

 ## Credits